EN | RU

 -

-name- invent name, names start with "X-"; -
+name- invent name, name is eitherOpenURIor it starts with "X-"; -

 callback- the intent handler method.